 On arrival, complete check-in formalities at the hotel.
 There are no further plans, you are at your own leisure to explore surroundings.

 Overnight stay in Khajuraho.

-On day 8 in the morning, embark on the tour of the World Heritage Site- Khajuraho Group of Monuments- divided into Western and Eastern Temples of Khajuraho.
+On the day 09th, Post Breakfast enjoy local Sightseeing of the World Heritage Sites- Khajuraho Group of Monuments- divided into Western and Eastern Temples of Khajuraho.
 Comprising of Hindu and Jain temples, they were constructed between 950 and 1050 CE by the rulers of the Chandela dynasty.
 Originally the Khajuraho temples were 85 in number while now only 22 are remaining.
 Pure architectural marvels, these temples are known for their carvings and sculptures of humans, animals and mythical creatures, promoting erotica.
 Kandariya Mahadeva, Vamana, Adinatha, Chausath-Yogini, Javari, Chaturbhuj, Duladeo,Visvanatha, Parsvanatha and Vaidyanatha are some of the temples that can be seen here today.